Creative goal setting for the “exceptional” . . . above and beyond!

 “Oh no,” you think.

 Today is the day that you start your journey to real success.
 Success is the realization of your dreams, the dreams of your passions.
-Today, you take a leap of faith.
+Today, you make a leap of faith:

 - Stand up at work and tell everyone.

 I personally have posted my goals on social media, I’ve clearly stated them on this website, and I’ve discussed them at length with friends and family.